sachabest/voronoi-planner/README.md

 You will be given a file containing the following information:

-* first line: Dimensions of teh spaces (format: 100 500)
+* first line: Dimensions of the space (format: 100 500)
 * Second line: Start and end points (format: x1 y1 x2 y2)
 * Lines 3-n: points (in the bounding box) of obstacles (format: x y)

 ### Expected output

-YOu are expected to output at least 4 images from iterations of the voronoi decomposition algorithm running on each given input file.
+You are expected to output at least 4 images from iterations of the voronoi decomposition algorithm running on each given input file.
 You may output these as PNG image files in the same dimension as the given bounding box.

-Next, you should output the final path length between the start and end points (to the console is fine)
+Next, you should output the final path length between the start and end points (to the console is fine).

-Finally, please output an image (similar to the decompositions) with the final path from start to end
+Finally, please output an image (similar to the decompositions) with the final path from start to end.

 ### Provided code